It's a common question: Which is better for you, fruit and vegetable juicing or is blending the better option to use?

 Even if you're eating less than 100% vegetarian, weight loss and physical healing as well as your overall good health are all a lot more likely with less meat in the picture.

--Fruit and vegetable juicing or blending are both steps in the right direction toward these important goals.
+-Fruit and vegetable juicing or blending are both steps in the right direction towards these important goals.

--Even vegetable lovers have to admit to a few they would do without, IF they had to EAT them all, instead of blending or juicing them.
+-Even vegetable lovers have to admit to a few they would do without, if they had EAT them all, instead of blending or juicing them.

 But, with the right recipe and a little practice, you can have them all in one delicious smoothie (or juice), once you get the hang of it.